-Permits should be booked 3 to 6 months in advance, especially during Rwanda’s high season of June – September.
+Permits should be booked at least 3 to 6 months in advance, especially during Rwanda’s high season of June – September.

 Dian Fossey Tomb Tour

-Trekking to the Dian Fossey Tomb is one of the most sought after safari activities carried out while visiting Volcanoes national park for a gorilla trip.
+Hiking tour to Dian Fossey Tomb is one of the most sought after safari activities carried out while visiting Volcanoes national park Rwanda for a gorilla trip.
 The trek involves a 30 minutes drive from the park headquarters to the trail head to access the Karisoke research camp where visitors walk for 10 minutes to the park boundary.
-The walk from the park boundary to the research center where the Dian’s grave is, takes about an hour to 1 hour and a half hours and affords good views of forest hogs, forest elephants, a variety of primates and bird species.
+The walk from the park boundary to the research center where the Dian fossey’s grave is, takes about an hour to 1 hour and a half hours and offers opportunities to see forest hogs, forest elephants, a variety of primates and bird species.

-Golden monkeys trekking takes place in Volcanoes national park and at the same time 7:00 just like gorillas.
-These rare species are also listed as endangered – and Volcanoes national park currently has two habituated golden monkeys’ troops that are available for visiting by tourists in the park, both of which make about 80 members.
+Golden monkey trekking in Rwanda takes place in Volcanoes national park and at the same time 7:00 just like gorillas.
+These rare species are also listed as endangered – and Volcanoes national park currently has two habituated golden monkey troops that are available for visiting by tourists in the park, both of which make about 80 members.

-Golden monkeys in Rwanda live in the bamboo vegetation towards the base of the volcanoes and habituation has helped them to overcome their initial shyness to accept their daily visit by researchers and tourists.
-Trekking golden monkeys and gorillas is a similar experience – in a small group of no more than eight people, and you can spend one hour with the monkeys once you find them.
+Golden monkeys in Volcanoes national park Rwanda live in the bamboo vegetation towards the base of the mountain and habituation has helped them to overcome their initial shyness to accept their daily visit by researchers and tourists.
+Trekking golden monkey and gorillas is a similar experience – in a small group of no more than eight people, and you can spend one hour with the monkeys once you find them.

 They are very active creatures, and jump from tree to tree which is really interesting and a little difficult to photograph!
 The golden monkey trek is worth going for while in Volcanoes National Park and if you’re interested in wildlife, this is a rare and delightful experience not to be missed!

 The twin lakes of Burera and Ruhondo were named so because they are situated in the same areas and their physical connection.
 They are located with in Musanze district a walk away from the Volcanoes national park.
-The lakes offer tourists a beautiful view of landscape, wetland habitat, and water birds.
+The guided nature walk to these lakes offer tourists a beautiful view of landscape, wetland habitat, and water birds.

 Rwanda’s caves date back 65 million years and lie withing the volcanic region where lava flow layers long ago created the Albertine Rift Valley.
 The caves offer easy hiking 2 kilometers in distance and have brilliant views of cascading lights from the surface, unique rock formations, and a colony of bats.